Patient Rights and Responsibilities

 Our patients have the right to:

-Be informed about our facilities, services, treatment, options and costs in a clear and open manner
+- Be informed about our facilities, services and treatment options, outcomes, referrals to other services and costs in a clear and open manner

 Our patients have a responsibility to: